• Home

 Archbishop Mihayo University College (AMUCTA) - TABORA

-In 2010, the Archbishop Mihayo University College was established as a constituent college of St. Augustine University of Tanzania, established by the country’s Catholic Bishops.
-One of the most influential thinkers and saints in the western church, and indeed in western civilization, St. Augustine of Hippo was a north African of the Berber people and is rightly honored throughout Africa.
+In 2010, the Archbishop Mihayo University College was established as a constituent college of St. Augustine University of Tanzania, founded by the country’s Catholic Bishops.
+St. Augustine of Hippo, a significant thinker and saint in western civilization, was a North African of the Berber people and is justly honored throughout Africa.
+This institution stands out among the prominent Tabora institutions, contributing to the educational landscape of the region.

-AMUCTA brings college level courses and qualifications in education, law and education, with a particular focus on special needs education.
-This specialization builds on the long history of the Archdiocese in working with special needs students, especially the hearing impaired.
-The AMUCTA urban campus currently located on the grounds of the School for the Hearing Impaired.
-Land has been acquired and is presently being developed for a larger campus at Kazima, on the outskirts of Tabora town.
+AMUCTA offers college-level courses and qualifications in education, law, and a special focus on special needs education, reflecting the Archdiocese's long history of supporting special needs students, particularly the hearing impaired.
+Located on the urban campus of the School for the Hearing Impaired, AMUCTA is well-positioned as one of the key Catholic parishes in Tabora.
+Additionally, land has been acquired for the future development of a larger campus at Kazima, on the outskirts of Tabora town, enhancing the region's appeal as a Christian pilgrimage site.

 St. Paul Senior Seminary – KIPALAPALA

-The village of Kipalapala ‘an hour’s walk from Tabora’ is the site of St. Paul Senior Seminary, the oldest in Tanzania and surrounding countries.
-Owned by the Catholic Bishops of Tanzania (the Tanzania Episcopal Conference), Kipalapala is now one of three major seminaries offering the four-year theology program is one of the advanced stages in the preparation for priestly formation.
-Kipalapala Seminary was founded by the Missionaries of Africa (White Fathers) in 1908 and moved to its current site in 1925.
-It originally served students from Zambia, Malawi and Kenya as well as Tanzania.
+The village of Kipalapala, located just an hour’s walk from Tabora, is home to St. Paul Senior Seminary, the oldest seminary in Tanzania and surrounding countries.
+This important institution, owned by the Catholic Bishops of Tanzania through the Tanzania Episcopal Conference, is one of three major seminaries offering a four-year theology program, which is a critical stage in the preparation for priestly formation.
+Founded by the Missionaries of Africa (White Fathers) in 1908, Kipalapala moved to its current site in 1925 and initially served students from Zambia, Malawi, Kenya, and Tanzania.
+As one of the prominent Tabora institutions, it plays a vital role in the region's religious education.

-Like other seminaries in the region, Kipalapala is now ‘bursting at seams’ with a surge in vocations.
-One new dormitory has been constructed but has not been sufficient to keep up with the demand.
-According to Vatican statistics, one in every four young men currently training for the Priesthood is African.
-The number of Priestly vocations is rising, year on year.
+Like other seminaries in the region, Kipalapala is now ‘bursting at the seams’ with a surge in vocations, partly due to its recognition as one of the key Christian pilgrimage sites.
+Although a new dormitory has been constructed, it has not been sufficient to meet the growing demand.
+According to Vatican statistics, one in every four young men currently training for the Priesthood is African, and the number of Priestly vocations continues to rise year on year.
 It is estimated that one in every four seminarians in the world is now in Africa.

 St. Charles Borromeo Senior Seminary – ITAGA

-St. Charles Borromeo Seminary, owned and operated by the Archdiocese of Tabora has just celebrated its centenary anniversary at its current site of Itaga.
-Very few institutions in Tabora can point to 100 years of continuous history!
-The seminary is a fine boarding secondary school for over 250 boys, and provides for spiritual, intellectual and human formation lead by a faculty of both priests and lay teachers.
-Traditionally, a number of Itaga students go onto a Senior Seminary and formation as priests of the Archdiocese, while a larger number remain well-formed lay Christians who go on to serve in Government, Commerce and other sectors.
+St. Charles Borromeo Seminary, owned and operated by the Archdiocese of Tabora, has just celebrated its centenary anniversary at its current site of Itaga.
+Very few Tabora institutions can boast of 100 years of continuous history!
+This seminary serves as a distinguished boarding secondary school for over 250 boys, providing spiritual, intellectual, and human formation led by a faculty of both priests and lay teachers.
+Traditionally, a number of Itaga students continue their journey to a Senior Seminary for formation as priests of the Archdiocese, while many others become well-formed lay Christians who actively serve in various sectors, including Government and Commerce.
+As part of its anniversary commemorations, Itaga is undertaking significant renovations and improvements to its physical plant and campus, further establishing itself as one of the key Christian pilgrimage sites in the region.

 Tanganyika Mission Press

-The Tanganyika Mission Press (TMP) was also established by the Missionaries of Africa at Kipalapala in 1890 and is now owned by the Tanzania Episcopal Conference.
-Operated by the Benedictine Monks of Hanga Abbey, TMP is involved in the publishing and printing of liturgical, devotional and catechetical works in Swahili including the Roman Missal, the lectionary and the Annual Ordo used in Parishes throughout Tanzania.
-The TMP Bookshop in the center of Tabora Town, provides convenient access to customers.
+The Tanganyika Mission Press (TMP) was established by the Missionaries of Africa at Kipalapala in 1890 and is now owned by the Tanzania Episcopal Conference.
+Operated by the Benedictine Monks of Hanga Abbey, TMP plays a vital role in the publishing and printing of liturgical, devotional, and catechetical works in Swahili, including the Roman Missal, the lectionary, and the Annual Ordo used in Catholic parishes in Tabora and throughout Tanzania.
+The TMP Bookshop, located in the heart of Tabora Town, provides convenient access to customers visiting this important hub and one of the key Christian pilgrimage sites in the region.

 Powered by